CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Conduct of the exams **

 Depending on the purpose of the examination, the scope and depth of the reviews must be specified.
-The security concept and the existing documentation of the security process serve as the basis for all checks.A review should be carried out by persons with appropriate qualifications.
+The security concept and the existing documentation of the security process serve as the basis for all checks.
+A review should be carried out by persons with appropriate qualifications.
 However, these individuals should not have been involved in creating the concepts to avoid operational blindness and conflicts.
 The examiners or auditors must be as independent and neutral as possible.

 Every check has to be planned carefully.
 All relevant findings and findings are to be recorded in a report.
 This should contain not only an evaluation but also correction suggestions.
 The report should be submitted to the head of the reviewed area and to the IS management team, who will need to design the next steps on this basis.
 Serious issues should be communicated directly to senior management, so that far-reaching decisions can be made promptly.